Objective, Commitments & Measures

 Commitments:

 4.1.a.
-Protect, enhance and provide connectivity for habitats under future climate conditions so they support important native species, maintain Tribal cultural uses and/or provide benefits to people.
+Protect, enhance and provide connectivity for habitats to support important native species, maintain Tribal cultural uses and/or provide benefits to people.

 4.1.b.
-Implement projects that increase resilience in watersheds and along coastlines, considering flood reduction and recreational benefits to disadvantaged and other communities with environmental justice concerns.
+Implement projects that increase resilience in watersheds and along coastlines, considering flood reduction and recreational benefits to communities.

 Measures: